bcgov/nr-vault-sync-app/README.md

 The following will start up vault in docker.
 The default environment variables should work with it.

 `docker run --cap-add=IPC_LOCK -e 'VAULT_DEV_ROOT_TOKEN_ID=myroot' -e 'VAULT_DEV_LISTEN_ADDRESS=0.0.0.0:8200' --name=dev-vault -p 8200:8200 vault`

+You will need to enable the 'AppRole' authentication method.

+`vault auth enable approle`